makeitlegit/ProperName/bestpractices.md

 - *DO be consistent about where to store the name*.
 When a system expects both a FirstName and a LastName, fill your name in the FirstName field since that’s usually used for sorting and make the LastName **LNU** (“last name unknown”).
 - *DO prepare for "FNU"* A variant on this approach is to put the name in the LastName field instead and make the FirstName **FNU**.
 Consider looking for both cases as data may get imported from other systems now or in the future.
-- *DO not store the same name in both fields* as it is indistinguishable from a valid two-word name.
+- *DO NOT store the same name in both fields* as it is indistinguishable from a valid two-word name, and some people do have the same word as a first and last name.

 ### Variation: very short names